Dersim Dağ: Political views

 She defends press freedom, demands better housing conditions for students at the university, is a supporter of education in the Kurdish language and laments the closure of the Kurdish language educational centers Zarokistan set up by the Municipalities run by the fraternal party of the HDP, the Democratic Regions Party (DBP).
-On 3 March 2019 she announced she would participate in a hunger strike begun by her fellow HDP MP Leyla Güven in protest of the detention conditions of the former leader of the Kurdistan Workers' Party (PKK) Abdullah Öcalan.
+On 3 March 2019, she announced she would participate in a hunger strike begun by her fellow HDP MP Leyla Güven in protest of the detention conditions of the former leader of the Kurdistan Workers' Party (PKK) Abdullah Öcalan.
 The same day the HDP office in Diyarbakır was raided by Turkish authorities and several hunger-strikers were detained.
-In May Dag ended her hunger strike as their demands were met and Öcalan was able to receive a visit.
+In May Dağ ended her hunger strike as their demands were met and Öcalan was able to receive a visit.

 Personal life

-Her brother Mazlum Dag has been sentenced to death for murdering a Turkish diplomat in, Erbil, Iraqi Kurdistan.
+Her brother Mazlum Dağ has been sentenced to death for murdering a Turkish diplomat in Erbil, Kurdistan Region.